wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Making embedded plots bigger or smaller

-As noted above, the configure dialog provides a way to change the default size plots are created with which sets the starting value of wxplot\_size.
+As noted above, the configure dialog provides a way to change the default size plots are created with which sets the starting value of `wxplot_size`.
 The plotting routines of wxMaxima respect this variable that specifies the size of a plot in pixels.
 It can always be queried or used to set the size of the following plots:

     %i1 wxplot_size:[1200,800];
     %o1 [1200,800];